booktree/booktree/presentations/mozilla-summer-sprint-2014.md

 [feature request forum](http://feedback.gitlab.com/forums/176466-general)
 that have been marked as ACCEPTING MERGE REQUESTS.

-Bellow is a list of such issues that we propose be tackled on the sprint.
+Below is a list of such issues that we propose be tackled on the sprint.

-If you have another idea, please send a PR.

-Each link points to an issue: if you wish to start work on it, just leave a comment there.
+If you want to tackle any other ACCEPTING MERGE REQUEST issue that's fine as well: most things that improve GitLab also improve it for text editing.
+Just keep an eye out for the [non-features](../non-features.md).

+GitLab is based on Rails, so minimal Rails knowledge is necessary to contribute.
+If you want to learn Rails during the sprint, that would be a very significant contribution too, and we would love to help you.

+### Issue list

+Bellow are the issues we propose people work on.

-# Simple and useful for everyone
+#### Simple and useful for everyone

 The following issues simple to implement, and are useful to anyone who uses GitLab, both for text and computer code developers.